RHIT-CSSE/csse332/Homework/SimpleShell/README.md

 # Step 4: Background commands with finish notification

-Modify the BG feature so that when a background command finishes running, the shell prints out \`\`Background command finished''.
-To do this you'll have to add an additional fork - a fork for a parent process that uses wait and a fork for its child that runs the actual command.
+Modify the BG feature so that when a background command finishes running, the shell prints out "Background command finished".

+This could be implemented with signals, but I'd like you to do it with fork/wait.
+The shell will start a parent process which will start a child process for executing and then wait for the child to finish and print "Background command finished".

     ./simpleshell
     SHELL% BG./donothing